xiaobaozidi/Lysofuzzing/README.md

 ## Citation

-If you use Lyso in your research, please cite our paper:
+If you use Lyso or our benchmark `magma_dgf` in your research, please cite our paper:

 ```bibtex
 @article{baoalarms,